Opinion | It puts everyone in danger if rich countries hoard a vaccine

 To fight covid-19, Gavi will help negotiate a broad portfolio of deals with pharmaceutical manufacturers, so participating countries don’t need to depend on one or two bilateral agreements for drugs that may not pan out.
 And it will raise money to help poor countries purchase vaccines and deliver them.

 The biggest question, as Berkley sees it, is simple: “Will we have enough resources?”
 His request for help from the U.S. government is not as unlikely as it first appears.
-Last year, in a tribute to Gavi’s remarkable effectiveness and broad support, its funding was increased significantly by the Trump administration.
-Now the administration (and other governments) should help unleash Gavi against the brutally unequal suffering caused by covid-19.
+Last year, in a tribute to Gavi’s remarkable effectiveness and broad support, the Trump administration pledged to increase U.S. funding for the organization by 16 percent.
+Now the administration (and other governments) should help unleash Gavi against the global tragedy and threat of covid-19.

 Read more from Michael Gerson’s archive, follow him on Twitter or subscribe to his updates on Facebook.